C R E A T I V E

 Quizzing and trivia is a specialty of Stephen’s (he is one of the biggest game show winners in Australian TV history, with his winning “the lot” on the Nine Network’s top-rating Temptation in 2005.
 Since then, he has also won the title of “Australia’s Brainiest Quiz Master” on the program entitled (unsurprisingly) Australia’s Brainiest Quiz Master (Ten).
 He has written and verified questions for TV shows such as The Rich List (Seven), Spicks and Specks (ABC-TV), and Talkin’ ‘Bout Your Generation (Ten).
 This cemented his position as a regular member of “The Brains Trust” on ABC-TV’s The Einstein Factor, and has also seen Stephen in demand as an engaging and entertaining host of corporate trivia nights.

-In addition to all of this, Stephen has written for radio, written librettos for musical theatre, and has co-written and performed in several Melbourne International Comedy Festival shows, including ‘I Said I Said’, which won the coveted Moosehead Award for Innovative Comedy and most recently ‘Letters From My Heroes (if they actually bothered to write back)’.
+In addition to all of this, Stephen has written for radio, written librettos for musical theatre, and has co-written and performed in several Melbourne International Comedy Festival shows, including ‘Letters From My Heroes (if they actually bothered to write back)’, ‘For The Term Of His Natural Lies’ and ‘I Said I Said’, which won the coveted Moosehead Award for Innovative Comedy.
+He is a regular contributor to a wide range of podcasts and currently hosts Wednesday Mornings with Stephen Hall on Melbourne’s Southern FM Radio and has written numerous books including, Symphony Under Siege.